sky-lounge/docs/content/developer-view/_index.md

 ### Configuring the Automation

 The next step is to configure your chosen blueprint to work with your repository.
 You do this by adding and committing the appropriate `skylounge.yml` file at the root of your repository.
-The `skylounge.yml` for your chosen blueprint that you downloaded from the [dashboard](https://dashboard.skylounge.io) is pre-filled with the required URI to the blueprint and keys for all the data you need to provide to complete the configuration.
+The `skylounge.yml` for your chosen blueprint that you downloaded from the [dashboard](https://dashboard.skylounge.io) is pre-filled with the required URI to the blueprint and keys for all the data required to complete the configuration.
 All you need to do is fill in the values for these keys.

 #### The `skylounge.yml`